sboesebeck/morphium/docs/v5-vs-v6-performance.md

 PoppyDB's edge here is latency — with less than half the per-message round-trip time, the same workload completes 2.5x faster.

+> **Due for re-measurement:** these round-trip figures predate the 2026-08 messaging
+> optimizations (answers dispatched before the `processed_by` write; non-exclusive messages
+> processed straight from the change-stream `fullDocument`, saving one read roundtrip per
+> message).
+Both cut per-message roundtrips, so the PoppyDB/InMemory advantage should have
+> widened — re-measure with the Morpheus load generator before quoting these numbers.

 ### Messaging One-Way Throughput (send → receipt, no replies)

 Measured 2026-08-06 with `MessagingOneWayThroughputBenchmark` (poppydb module, tag `manual`):